exonum/exonum-doc/src/advanced/consensus/specification.md

 This article contains the specification of [the consensus algorithm](../../glossary.md#consensus) in Exonum.

-Consensus algorithm in Exonum is a process of reaching an agreement about order of [transactions](../../glossary.md#transaction) and the result of their execution in the presence of [Byzantine faults][wiki_bft] and [partially synchronous][partial_synchrony] network.
-During the consensus algorithm nodes exchange [consensus messages](../../glossary.md#consensus-message) authenticated with public-key crypto.
+Consensus algorithm in Exonum is the process of reaching an agreement about the order of [transactions](../../glossary.md#transaction) and the result of their execution in the presence of [Byzantine faults][wiki_bft] and [partially synchronous][partial_synchrony] network.
+During the consensus algorithm, nodes exchange [consensus messages](../../glossary.md#consensus-message) authenticated with public-key crypto.
 These messages are processed via [a message queue](#message-processing) and determine [transitions among